 Don't be afraid to ask your questions or ask where you can find more information.
 You have a right to know.

 What can I do to keep these symptoms from getting in the way of my relationships, work, and home life?

 About Treatment Options

-What treatment options are available for me?
+What treatments are right for me?

 Do you treat people with bipolar disorder?

-If you decide to try
+You may decide to try